Lady Chatterley's Lover and D.H. Lawrence's Views on Sex

 This is the power of Lady Chatterley's Lover.
 Lawrence's controversial views would have been nothing more than dead philosophical abstractions but for the fact that he was a gifted storyteller.
 He humanized his sexual philosophy in the form of a novel to give his readers flesh and blood characters of what he was trying to articulate.
 The protagonists of Lady Chatterley's Lover, Connie, her husband Clifford, and the gamekeeper, Oliver Mellors, became mouthpieces for Lawrence to express his own views.

 One exchange provides an excellent example of what Lawrence was getting at, setting up a clash between the old way of thinking about sex and the new one.
 Connie's affair with Mellors has been going on for some time at this point in the story, and she is thoroughly disillusioned in her sexless marriage to Clifford.

 Clifford: "But that's really rather extraordinary, because there's no denying it's [body] an encumbrance.
 But I suppose a woman doesn't take a supreme pleasure in the life of the mind."

 Connie: "Supreme pleasure?
 Is that sort of idiocy the supreme pleasure of the life of the mind?
 No thank you!
 Give me the body.
-I believe the body is a greater realty than the life of the mind: when the body is really awakened to life.
+I believe the body is a greater reality than the life of the mind: when the body is really awakened to life.
 But so many people, like your famous wind-machine, have only got minds tacked on to their physical corpses."